linux-china/dotenvx-rs/README.md

 You can use the `dotenvx decrypt --export` command to decrypt the dotenv file and output as shell script.

-`eval $(dotenvx decrypt --export)` command will decrypt dotenv file and export the variables to the current shell.
+- `eval $(dotenvx decrypt --export)` command will decrypt dotenv file and export the variables to the current shell.
+- `eval $(dotenvx get key --format shell)` command will export key's value from .env as environment variable.

 ### How to add encrypted key-value pair from CLI?